RashedAlrashdi/cauMap/README.md

 # Clark Atlanta University Application.

-This was my graduation project.
-My colleague and I decided to revamp Clark Atlanta University app.
+The idea behind the project was to revamp old CAU app.
+Therefore, my colleague and I decided to form a team and build an application for Clark Atlanta University.
-Technologies we used for the project are: Ionic and Angular frameworks which allow us to utilize JavaScript, HTML, and CSS.
+The app was completed with Angular and Ionic frameworks which allow us to use JavaScript, HTML, and CSS.
-Since I have an experience with ArcGIS pro from Geographic Information System class I took a year before my graduation.
-My job was creating a map for CAU that shows its buildings.
-The user can navigate and choose which bulding they wish to go, and it should take them there.
+It contains three tabs: Home tab, Virtual tour tab, and Virtual paw card tab.

+My task was as follow:
+First, creating a CAU map and collecting data.
+Second, analyzing and geocoding the data.
+Third, utilizing ArcGIS software and its API. lastly, implementing the whole process to the app.

+Features of the app:
+1. ArcGIS maps.
+2. Firebase Authentication (backend).
+3. In-App-Browsers.
+4. Navigating to a specific location.
+5. Call number functions.
+6. Application Routing.
+7. NFC Technology.
+8. RFID read and write Module..